 Nubian ZAR music in Old Cairo

-In the El-Sayeda Zainab district there is a small theater that plays Nubian music, or in professional language, ZAR music, the purpose of which is to exorcise demons.
+In the El-Sayeda Zainab district there is a small theater that specializes in Nubian music, also called ZAR music, the purpose of which is to exorcise demons.
 I have attended several performances.
-And yes, it works!
+And it works!

 We have rented the entire theater.
 We bring pillows and blankets, and after the performance the owner of the place, Ahmed el Maghraby, will serve us a dinner, which is included in the price.
 And here we will also have the opportunity to meet the musicians and singers who, we think, you will fall in love with.

-He is an editor for National Geographic and the BBC’s expert advisor for their program, ‘Unearthed’.
+He is an editor of National Geographic and a BBC’s expert advisor for their program, ‘Unearthed’.
 I can find 11 scientific publications to his name.
-And he is an extremely pleasant person.
-If you get stuck in the middle of interpreting the hieroglyphs, for example, he is ready to help you move on to the next sentence.
+On top, he is an extremely pleasant person.
+If you get stuck in the middle of translating the hieroglyphs, for example, he is ready to help you move on to the next sentence.

 Sunset over the land of Mordor – image of the bent or broken pyramid

-What better way to end Tuesday than with dinner at Mena House, right across from the Great Pyramid of Giza?
+What better way to end Tuesday than with a dinner at Mena House, right across the Great Pyramid of Giza?
 Mena House is a hotel, inaugurated in 1886, whose mythology is linked to the 20th century.
-It was here that heads of state, kings and queens and all sorts of celebrities made a pilgrimage when they visited Egypt.
+It was here that heads of state, kings and queens and celebrities made a pilgrimage when they visited Egypt.
 Winston Churchill, Agatha Christie and Charlie Chaplin, to name a few.

-Here, in December 1977, Egypt and Israel sat down to table and began their peace negotiations that culminated in the Camp David Accords the following September.
+Here, in December 1977, Egypt and Israel sat down at the table and began their peace negotiations that culminated in the Camp David Accords the following September.

-Here we sit down to table at 7:00 p.m. with a view of the first wonder of the world.
+Here we will be seated at our tables at 7:00 p.m. with a view of the first wonder of the world.

-Usually the pyramids are in darkness, but not for our evening.
-The plateau’s lighting master is ready with his floodlights.
-And then humanity’s most enigmatic structure is lit up for an hour before the spell is lifted.
+Usually the pyramids are shrouded in darkness, but not during our evening.
+The plateau’s lighting master is ready with his lights.
+And then humanity’s most enigmatic structure is lit up for an hour.
+It’s a view to behold.

-The magic is not over yet.
-Because we have also ordered entertainment.
+The magic is not over yet, as we have requested entertainment.
 Archaic dances await at our tables.
 Dinner is included in the price.

 Ben Ezra Synagogue in Cairo

-He will take us to old Cairo, Islamic Cairo, to Fustat where we will visit the newly inaugurated Ben Ezra Synagogue, one of the most interesting synagogues in the world.
+He will take us to old Cairo, Islamic Cairo, to Fustat where we will visit the Ben Ezra Synagogue, one of the most interesting synagogues in the world.

 According to tradition, the synagogue is located exactly on the same spot where the infant Moses was found in a reed boat.
 The building probably dates back to the pre-Islamic period.
 It has experienced a bit of everything since then.
 In addition to its unique history, the most interesting thing about the Cairo Synagogue is the Geniza manuscripts.